 Research shows that businesses that adopt omnichannel strategies achieve 91% greater year-over-year customer retention rates than those that don’t.

 Using customer feedback insights to make data-driven decisions and follow the impact of your initiatives is an essential part of executing an effective omnichannel strategy.
-Furthermore, the ability for the entire company, from management to frontline staff, to see the omnichannel performance from the customers’ perspectives encourages the importance of aligning the initiatives to achieve the common goals.

 5 benefits of omnichannel customer feedback